New Brunswick Lighthouses

 Originally constructed in 1835.

-The first lighthouse was an octagonal tower with an attached dwelling and could be reached by foot at low tide.
-In June of 1881 a fire broke out and completely destroyed the buildings.
-A new lighthouse was constructed in 1883.
-The present Quaco Head Lighthouse was constructed in 1966.
+The first lighthouse was an octagonal tower with an attached dwelling that could be reached by foot at low tide.
+In June 1881, a fire destroyed the buildings.
+A new lighthouse was constructed in 1883, and the present Quaco Head Lighthouse was constructed in 1966.